 But there are always going to be variations in your numbers that a single calculation can’t account for.
 Newer customers churning at a higher rate the older customers, differences in cohorts, in plans, in size of account.
 None of these are captured in this formula, and by using it, companies could have a false sense of security that the number they get each day, week, month, or quarter is the whole story of their churn.

-How to curb customer churn rates
+6 ways to curb customer churn rates

 No need to panic, there are things that you can do right here and right now to combat customer churn.